-McCartney, a gifted and tenacious investigator, is a man weighed down by secrets.
-The Mac we encounter at first is taciturn and interior.
-Only as successive series reveal more and more of Mac’s back story will we come to fully understand the man presented to us at the outset.
+DCI Billy McCartney - a gifted and tenacious investigator - is a man weighed down by secrets.
 His passionate devotion to locking up the most violent and corrupt of criminals in the present has its roots in the long shadow cast by his complicated past.
 Consumed by his work and isolated by his inability to open up to those around him, he initially cuts a lonely figure – cut off from any life outside of that of catching criminals.
-However, as the series peels back the layers of its central conspiracy, it will also unveil Mac's own personal history – which is crucially linked to the mystery at the heart of the show.
-In order to do his job and bring down a criminal he has obsessively pursued for decades, he will be forced to confront and expose a past trauma he has long sought to suppress.
+However, as the series peels back layer after layer of its central conspiracy, it will also peel back the layers of Mac's own personal history – which is crucially linked to the mystery at the heart of the show.
+In order to do his job and bring down a criminal he has obsessively pursued for decades, he will be forced to confront and expose a past trauma he has long sought to forget.

 Unlike Mac, who is determined to get the result whatever the cost, as a Witness Protection Officer, the strong-willed and fast-witted Una's primary concern is the safety of her charges.
 Passionate about her job, she begins to find herself at odds with Mac for his reckless attitude.
 Following Kalan's death – for which she feels responsible – she undertakes to find and protect Misha, even if it costs her her career.
 But, in spite of their differences in character, there is an undeniable frisson between the two colleagues who are thrust together in the most intense of circumstances.
 However, Mac's secretive persona prevents him from being able to really open himself up to possibility of a real connection with Una – much to her confusion and anger.

-Evan “Shakespeare” Kavanagh is a reformed petty villain who moved to Liverpool from Trinidad in the 1970s.
-He now runs an immaculate yet little-used pub in Toxteth.
-His roots in the Toxteth community run deep and he has history with Mac going back 20 years.
-And when Misha comes crashing injured through his pub’s the front door one evening, he sees an opportunity to help someone in need and possibly even make amends for some of the failings of his past.
+Shakespeare moved to Liverpool from Trinidad in the 1970s.
+He now runs The Corona, an immaculate yet little-used pub in Toxteth.
+His roots in the Toxteth community run deep and he has history with Mac going back many years.
+Shakespeare knows everyone – before Mac, he even knew Hattie Vine...
+When Misha comes crashing through The Corona’s front door, bleeding and scared out of her wits, he sees an opportunity to help someone in need and possibly even make amends for some of his own sins and the failings of his past.
 With Mac and Una, he will play a critical role in saving Misha and bringing Terry Connolly and the Rozakis to justice.

-Terry Connolly has been a major crime boss in Liverpool for a generation.
+Terry Connolly has been the crime boss in Liverpool for a generation.
 Gangs come and go, drugs fall in and out of fashion, but the cold-blooded, dry-witted TC has remained on top for nearly 40 years.
 For Mac, he remains the ultimate collar.
-In addition to his impressive criminal career, he is also deeply implicated in the attack on Hatti Vinterberg in Copenhagen, many years before.
-Finally on the verge of holding Terry Connolly to account for his crimes, Mac will stop at nothing to bring him in once and for all – drawing a line under one of the most difficult periods in his life.
+In addition to his impressive criminal career, he is also deeply implicated in the attack on Hattie Vine many years before.
+Finally on the verge of holding Terry Connolly to account for his misdeeds, Mac will stop at nothing to bring him in once and for all – drawing a line under a lifetime’s anguish.

 The oldest of the Kurdish-Scouse Rozaki brothers, Dara is the most chilling of them.
 About to reach his peak as an international Narco, Dara has the charm and veneer of a successful business.
 It takes very little, however, to chip through his lacquer to reveal the ruthless gunman of yore.
 Yet, as his volatile younger brother Moz reminds him on occasion, Dara was not ever the hard man.
 Arriving in Liverpool as refugees who barely spoke English, Dara relied upon diplomacy and self-deprecating humour to navigate the brothers’ first playground scraps.
 What is for sure is that the Rozakis have grown up the hard way and, having left the mean streets behind him, Dara will stop at nothing to cling onto his kingdom.
 He’d even contemplate killing his own brother, if he had to.